Systematic search for singularities in 3D Euler flows: Solution approach

 The G\^{a}teaux differential can be evaluated by substituting \eqref{eq:obj} into \eqref{eq:differential}, which yields

 Here $\bds u'(\bds x, t)$ is the solution of the linearization of the Euler system \eqref{eq:Euler} around its solution $\bds u(\bds x, t; \bbeta)$, which is defined by

-where $\bbeta'$ is the perturbation of the initial condition and $p'(\bds x, t)$ is the corresponding perturbation pressure.
+where $\bbeta'$ is the perturbation of the initial condition and $p'(\bds x, t)$ is the corresponding pressure perturbation.

-We note, however, that expression \eqref{eq:dif:L2} for the G\^{a}teaux differential is not yet consistent with the Riesz form \eqref{eq:dif:grad}, since the perturbation $\bbeta'$ of the initial condition does not appear in it explicitly, but is instead ``hidden'' in the initial condition of the perturbation problem \eqref{eq:L}.
-In order to transform expression \eqref{eq:dif:L2} into the required Riesz form, where the perturbation $\bbeta'$ appears explicitly as a linear factor, we introduce the adjoint states $\left\{\bds u^*: \mbb T^3 \times [0, T] \to \mbb R^3, \ p^*: \mbb T^3 \times [0, T] \to \mbb R\right\}$ and the following duality-pairing relation
+We note, however, that the expression \eqref{eq:dif:L2} for the G\^{a}teaux differential is not yet consistent with the Riesz representation form \eqref{eq:dif:grad}, since the perturbation $\bbeta'$ of the initial condition does not appear in it explicitly, but is instead ``hidden'' in the initial condition of the linearized problem \eqref{eq:L}.
+In order to transform expression \eqref{eq:dif:L2} into the required Riesz representation form, where the perturbation $\bbeta'$ appears explicitly as a linear factor, we introduce the adjoint states $\left\{\bds u^*: \mbb T^3 \times [0, T] \to \mbb R^3, \ p^*: \mbb T^3 \times [0, T] \to \mbb R\right\}$ and the following duality-pairing relation

-Here ``$\cdot$'' denotes the usual Euclidean inner product on $\mbb R^4$ and $\mc L^*$ is the {\em adjoint} operator defined in terms of the following system, which is obtained by performing integration by parts with respect to both space and time in (\ref{eq:pairing})
+Here ``$\cdot$'' denotes the usual Euclidean inner product on $\RR^4$ and $\mc L^*$ is the {\em adjoint} operator defined in terms of the following system, which is obtained by performing integration by parts with respect to both space and time in (\ref{eq:pairing})

 We remark that system \eqref{eq:adjoint} is a {\em terminal-value} problem and as such has to be integrated backwards in time.
 We also note that the spatial mean of its solutions is conserved during the time evolution and therefore we have